 This is my favorite summertime activity!
 The Battenkill River flows through the valley between the Green and Taconic Mountains.
 Grab a tube and some snacks and spend the day floating down the river.
 My friends and I do this several times a summer and chances are if we know each other I’ve invited you along for the adventure.

 This is totally possible to coordinate yourself, but if you don’t have tubes get in touch with Battenkill Valley Outdoors and they’ll take care of everything for you.
 They have tubes to rent and a shuttle service.

 If you’re really committed you can float all the way to New York State and get out at rest area just over the boarder.
 This is a must-do activity in Manchester VT and even made my list of Things to do in Vermont [during every season]!

 Things to do in Manchester VT: Visit Hildene

-On the grounds there is a goat dairy that makes the most delicious chevre cheese.
+On the grounds, there is a goat dairy that makes the most delicious chevre cheese.
 If you’re visiting in March and April you might be lucky enough to visit with the baby goats they have that time of year.
-There is also a restored Pullman train car on property, hiking trails, a restored school house, and various other farm animals to visit.
+There is also a restored Pullman train car on the property, hiking trails, a restored schoolhouse, and various other farm animals to visit.